 This works well for dashboards, reports, or post-hoc analysis, but not for live use cases.
 Transcript and recording availability is delayed by a significant margin after a meeting ends, often approaching or exceeding the meeting's duration.

 RTMS, by contrast, delivers real-time audio, video, and metadata, making it suitable for real-time suggestions and monitoring.
-However, it can’t schedule meetings or manage users—you’ll still need the REST API for that.
+However, it can’t schedule meetings or manage end users, you’ll still need the REST API for that.

 RTMS vs Zoom Bots